 Their coats come in two different types: curly or corded.

-Standard Poodles come in a fabulous range of colors, from beautiful red Standard Poodles to interesting mixes of colors and markings.
+These dogs come in a fabulous range of colors, from beautiful the red Standard Poodle to the deep black Standard Poodle

 For example, they can come in any of the following solid colors: